 Untitled (Nautilus pompilius), 2021

-nautilus shell, Arduino, acrylic, silicone tube, air pump, fringe from noisemaker, 9V batteries
+Nautilus shell, Arduino, acrylic, silicone tube, air pump, fringe from noisemaker, and 9V batteries

 40 inches x 8 inches x 6 inches